 For LP, root: shoot ratios were higher in the shade compared to non-shade conditions.
 LP also exhibited higher ratios in sterile compared to live soil under shade stress, however there was no significant difference in light response between live and sterile soil (Fig. 2C).
 Shade significantly increased (P < 0.05) LP specific root length, but we observed no significant change between sterile and live soil.
-We did observe a slight difference in OJ specific root length under light and soil treatments (Fig. 2D).
+We did observe a slight difference of specific root length in OJ under light and soil treatments (Fig. 2D).

-As observed with specific root length, LP specific leaf area responded to shade treatment, with higher values (P < 0.05) in shade compared to non-shade (Fig. 2E).
+As observed with LP specific root length, LP specific leaf area only responded to shade treatment, with higher values (P < 0.05) in shade compared to non-shade (Fig. 2E).
 Plant leaf and root N content showed significant responses (P < 0.05) to shade treatment.
 The synergistic effect of shade treatment and the presence of soil microbes on root and leaf N was not significant (Fig. 2F, G; Additional file 2: Table S2).
 Compared to non-shade treatment, shaded plants in sterile soil had a 17.18% decrease in leaf N content and shaded plants in live soil displayed a 36.52% decrease in leaf N content.
-The LP root N content decreased 18.73% and 24.57% in shaded versus non-shaded LP plants under sterile and live soil treatments, respectively.
+LP root N content decreased 18.73% and 24.57% in shaded versus non-shaded plants under sterile and live soil treatments, respectively.
 For OJ, shade increased the N content in live soil: 30.61% in leaves and 33.01% in roots.
 The corresponding values for shaded sterile soil were 26.58% and 28.45% for leaves and roots, respectively (Fig. 2F, G).

 Soil chemical characteristics